 One of my earliest operations was at the start of June 1942 and it was one of the scariest.
 It was a mission to Essen, which got everyone nervous because the city was in the centre of the Ruhr valley, the heartland of Germany’s heavy industry.
 The Ruhr was ironically named ‘Happy valley’ because of the heavy defences and the high casualty rates taken when attacking targets in this region.
-They always told us the time we could expect to reach a target and the time at which we should be leaving at mission briefings.
+They always told us the time we could expect to reach a target at mission briefings and the time at which we should be leaving.
 Our aircraft was in the lead that night, but we had troubles soon after leaving the British coast because our Wellington was not pulling strongly.
 We discovered everything was switched off and quiet over Essen.* Then the bomb aimer, having prepared us for the run-in, suddenly announced that we’d already passed over the target, so I told the crew we would have to turn around and go in again.+

 *To be expected if Stachiewicz was the lead.
 Here it is worth stressing that the pathfinders, flare guidance and massed wave attacks of Bomber Command, albeit just around the corner, were not yet present in early summer 1942.
 In addition, German defences had yet to reach the broad scale achieved the following year.